Big Week: Military impact

 Otherwise, Big Week bolstered the confidence of US strategic bombing crews.
 Until that time, Allied bombers avoided contact with the Luftwaffe; now, the Americans used any method that would force the Luftwaffe into combat.
 Implementing this policy, the United States looked toward Berlin.
 Raiding the German capital, Allied leaders reasoned, would force the Luftwaffe to battle.
 On March 4, the USSTAF launched the first of several attacks against Berlin.
 A force of 730 bombers set off from England with an escort of 800 fighters.
 Fierce battles raged and resulted in heavy losses for both sides; 69 B-17s were lost but it cost the Luftwaffe 160 aircraft.
 The Allies, again, replaced their losses; the Luftwaffe, again, could not.

 The new German tactics of using Sturmböcke (heavily armed Fw 190s) as bomber destroyers and Bf 109Gs to escort them in Gefechtsverband formations, were proving somewhat effective.
 The US fighters, kept in close contact with the bombers they were protecting, could not chase the attacking fighters before they were forced to turn around and return to the bombers.
-General Doolittle responded by initiating a breakthrough in fighter tactics by "freeing" the fighters, allowing them to fly far ahead of the heavy bomber formations in an air supremacy "fighter sweep" mode on the outward legs; then following the USAAF heavies' bomb runs, the fighters roamed far from the bomber streams and hunted down German fighters — especially the Sturmböcke, that had limited maneuverability with their heavy underwing conformal gun pod-mount autocannons — before they could ever approach the USAAF bombers.
+General Doolittle responded by initiating a breakthrough in fighter tactics by "freeing" the fighters, allowing them to fly far ahead of the heavy bomber formations in an air supremacy "fighter sweep" mode on the outward legs; then following the USAAF heavies' bomb runs, the fighters roamed far from the bomber streams and hunted down German fighters – especially the Sturmböcke, that had limited maneuverability with their heavy underwing conformal gun pod-mount autocannons – before they could ever approach the USAAF bombers.
 Though the change was unpopular with the bomber crews, its effects were immediate and extremely effective.

-The Combined Bomber Offensive attacks against fighter production officially ended on April 1, 1944 and control of the air forces passed to US General Dwight D. Eisenhower in preparation for the invasion of France.
+The Combined Bomber Offensive attacks against fighter production officially ended on 1 April 1944, and control of the air forces passed to US General Dwight D. Eisenhower in preparation for the invasion of France.
+The combined heavy bomber forces were now used in the Transport Plan destroying railway supply lines to and within France to reduce German capacity to respond to invasion on the French coast.
 Allied airmen were well on the way to achieving air superiority over all of Europe.
-"While they continued strategic bombing, the USAAF turned its attention to the tactical air battle in support of the Normandy invasion".
+Russell (1999) stated: "While they continued strategic bombing, the USAAF turned its attention to the tactical air battle in support of the Normandy invasion".
+According to Kenneth P. Werell (1986), the battle for air superiority was very costly for both sides, but by 1 April 1944, the Allies had gained the upper hand.